ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/Appendix/App-Team-Org.md

 ## Meeting Coordination

-1.Team 201 will use a shared calendar to schedual meetings.
+1. Team 201 will use a shared calendar to schedule meetings.
-1. A schedule will be set in an online calendar if changes need to be made a group text will be sent notifying the rest of the team of the changes.
+1. A schedule will be set in an online calendar.
+If changes need to be made, a group text will be sent notifying the rest of the team of the changes.
-1. In person meetings will be held when possible and convenient.
-If in person is not feasable we will meet virtually.
+1. In-person meetings will be held when possible and convenient.
+If in person is not feasible, we will meet virtually.
 1. Team members will inform others via group text if they will be late

 ## Roles & Responsibilities